-Complaint: The first, and perhaps most important, part of filing a lawsuit in Arnold, Missouri is the complaint.
-The complaint is filed with the court in Arnold, Missouri that's responsible for handling civil trials.
+Complaint: The initial, and perhaps most significant, part of filing a lawsuit in Arnold, Pennsylvania is the complaint.
+The complaint is filed with the court in Arnold, Pennsylvania that's responsible for handling civil trials.
 It lists everything that the plaintiff (the person who is suing) alleges against the defendant (the person the plaintiff is suing).
-Normally, but not always, the end of the complaint will contain a "prayer for relief."
-The prayer for relief is simply a statement of what the plaintiff is asking the court to do to remedy the harm that the defendant allegedly caused.
+Usually, but not always, the end of the complaint will contain a "prayer for relief."
+The prayer for relief is just a statement of what the plaintiff is asking the court to do to remedy the harm that the defendant allegedly caused.

 Answer: The answer is usually the first document that the defendant files, and it is meant to serve as a direct response to the plaintiff's complaint.
 It usually denies all of the plaintiff's major allegations.
 It might also lay out affirmative defenses.
 An "affirmative defense" is a set of reasons that negate the defendant's liability even if their conduct would ordinarily be unlawful.
 For example, in a lawsuit for battery, a defendant might admit that he struck the plaintiff, but claim that he acted in self-defense.
 If that can be shown, it would negate, or mitigate, his liability to the plaintiff.

 Discovery: Once both sides have fired their opening volleys in the form of the complaint and answer, the next procedure in civil litigation in Arnold, Pennsylvania is discovery.
 Under the civil procedure rules of most jurisdictions in the U.S., each side of a lawsuit is obligated by law to disclose relevant information to the other side.
 These disclosures come in the form of depositions, the production of documents, and answers to written questions submitted by opposing counsel.